Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Introduction

-${\rm (ii)}$ For any focal submanifold $F$ of $M$ through $\exp^{\perp}(\partial\widetilde{\sigma})$, the set of all focal submanifolds of $M$ through $\exp(\widetilde{\sigma})$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}
+${\rm (ii)}$ For any focal submanifold $F$ of $M$ through $\exp^{\perp}(\partial\widetilde{\sigma})$, the set of all focal submanifolds of $M$ through $\exp^{\perp}(\widetilde{\sigma})$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}

-According to the statement (i) of Theorems A and B, if $M$ is a curvature-adapted proper complex equifocal $C^{\omega}$-submanifold, ${\rm codim}\,M={\rm rank}(G/K)$ and if $F_{\it l}$ is one-point set, then $M$ collapses to one-point set after finitely many times of collapses along the mean curvature flows.
+According to the statement (i) of Theorems A and B, if $M$ is a curvature-adapted isoparametric submanifold having no focal point of non-Euclidean type on the ideal boundary, if ${\rm codim}\,M={\rm rank}(G/K)$ and if $F_{\it l}$ is one-point set, then $M$ collapses to one-point set after finitely many times of collapsings along the mean curvature flows.